thatjpk/aiosdb/README.md

     - BatchPutAttributes
 - Requires botocore just to get credentials from your profile.
 - The request method's interface kind of sucks.
-It accepts kwargs that are used to directly build the request parameters (as seen here)[http://docs.aws.amazon.com/AmazonSimpleDB/latest/DeveloperGuide/SDB_API_ParametersDescription.html].
+It accepts kwargs that are used to directly build the request parameters [as seen here](http://docs.aws.amazon.com/AmazonSimpleDB/latest/DeveloperGuide/SDB_API_ParametersDescription.html).
 The problem being: the natural thing to write in python would be `Attributes=[foo, bar, ...]`, but you have to drop the plural so it'll be flattened to `Attribute.1`, `Attribute.2`, etc.  boto and friends do this for you, but this doesn't.